right-icon

 Workflow for Lipid Beads and Mass Spec

 The general process for capturing lipid-binding proteins is highly similar to that for protein-protein interactions, although there are some special considerations.
 Chief among these is the stringency of the buffers used for harvesting and lysis of cells or tissue.
-Ionic detergents such as SDS are commonly used to solubilize lipid and membrane components of the cell, but should be avoided here as they may obscure protein interactions.
+Ionic detergents such as SDS are commonly used to solubilize lipid and membrane components of the cell but, should be avoided here as they may obscure protein interactions.
 Non-ionic detergents such as Igepal or Triton are preferable in this case as they are less likely to interfere with lipid binding.
 Similarly, it is advisable to maintain the salt concentration of any lysis buffer close to physiologic levels.

 Once the samples are sufficiently lysed and fractionated, the lipid beads can be applied to the samples.
 Care should be taken to avoid overloading the beads; limit the protein concentration to 1 mg/mL or less.
 Additionally, shorter incubation times of 1-3 hours are recommended.
 These two points can help to decrease non-specific binding to the beads and will limit identification of protein artifacts during mass spec analysis.